memfault/interrupt/_drafts/practical_zephyr_05_west.md

 HEAD is now at 356c8cbe63 release: Zephyr 3.4.0 release
 ```

-Now, we have a complete "T2 star topology" workspace, where the Zephyr dependency is placed in a separate `deps` folder in the _topdir_ (as suggested by Mike Szczys in his talk ["Manifests: Project Sanity in the Ever-Changing Zephyr World"](https://www.youtube.com/watch?v=PVhu5rg_SGY)):
+Now, we have a complete "T2 star topology" workspace, where the Zephyr dependency is placed in a separate `deps` folder in the _topdir_ (again following the convention presented by Mike Szczys in his talk ["Manifests: Project Sanity in the Ever-Changing Zephyr World"](https://www.youtube.com/watch?v=PVhu5rg_SGY)):

 ```bash